Minnesota–Wisconsin ice hockey rivalry: Series history

 Since women's ice hockey became an NCAA sport, the two have been the flagpole programs, with frequent Top-5 meetings and matchups in the NCAA tournament and three national championships.
 The rivalry is fueled by the local nature of its players; in 2019, 24 players on the two rosters hailed from either Minnesota or Wisconsin.
-After the Gophers prevailed in the 2019 national title, the last four matchups featured No. 1 versus No. 2.
-The most recent matchups featured #2 Minnesota visiting the top-ranked Badgers, as Wisconsin took both of the two game set.
-As of the end of the 2020–21 season, Minnesota leads the series 53–44–13.
+After the Badgers prevailed in the 2019 national title, no team has been ranked lower than eighth nationally during any of their meetings.
+As of the end of the 2024–25 season, Minnesota leads the series 58–57–16.

 Rival accomplishments

 The following summarizes the accomplishments of the two programs.